World-class training for the modern energy industry

 You will learn to:

-1. Describe the fundamental principles of geology, including different rock types, geological time and stratigraphy.
+2. Describe the fundamental principles of geology, including different rock types, geological time, stratigraphy and sedimentary basin formation.

 Seismic Structural Interpretation and Analysis Workshop (G005)